What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 5. Age adjectives

 We use these adjectives to talk about age.
 Some describe only people (young, old), and others, only things (new, antique).
-Some we can use to describe people, things, as well as places.

 young, old, new, antique